AIMultipleAIMultiple

 • 10B-Instruct, 100B-Instruct, 200B-Instruct – Fine-tuned for better chatbot performance.

-Each LLM series is optimized for different AI applications, offering powerful reasoning and efficiency improvements.
+Each LLM series is optimized for distinct AI applications, providing powerful reasoning and efficiency enhancements.

-Here are key use cases of LLM models with examples.
+Here are some key use cases of LLM models, along with relevant examples.
 To learn more about generative AI, see Generative AI applications.

 1. Content creation and generation